rahim/fog-s3-issue/README.md

 ## Reproduction

-What's different from our real world case?
+What's different from our real world case? (part II)

+./problem_iam.rb successfully reproduces on our staging host

 - gem versions ✅
 - ruby version ✅

+- region? ✅

+- host IP/location?
+- bucket / bucket config?
-- use of IAM profile ✅
+- use of IAM profile?
-- region? account? bucket? ✅
+- account?

 Observation: that we see the ids in the initial response to the GET suggests we're hitting a different code path in our staging + production cases.